[co-author: Francesco Brandi]

 Are there employee privacy rights to be observed?

 Employee privacy rights should be considered when evaluating whether and how to notify other employees about ill co-workers.
 Employees are generally not obliged to disclose any health information or specifically explain their illness neither to employer nor co-workers.
-However, in exceptional cases disclosure may be permitted if there is a true risk of an employee infecting others with coronavirus.
+However, in exceptional cases employees may be obliged to disclose such information if there is a true risk of an employee infecting others with coronavirus.
 Since the Public Health Department in Germany must be notified by doctors in case of any (suspected) coronavirus infection, it may be assumed that employers may be informed of the infection as well to be able to take protective measures.

 Depending on the individual circumstances, employers have numerous possibilities to respond to the coronavirus outbreak.
 Should an employer become aware of a particular risk, it is obliged to take protective measures and can exercise its right to give special instructions to employees.

 The current situation with coronavirus in Germany does not entitle employees to stay at home.
 However, where possible, business trips should be postponed or replaced by video conferences.
 Employers are advised to consult with their liability insurance association (Berufsgenossenschaft) as well as with the local public health department if they want to take further health and safety measures, or in cases infections occur.